MicrosoftDocs/VBA-Docs/api/Visio.ReviewerMarkupVisible.md

 ---

-# Viewer.ReviewerMarkupVisible Property (Visio Viewer)
+# Viewer.ReviewerMarkupVisible property (Visio Viewer)

 Gets or sets a value that indicates whether markup of the specified reviewer is visible in the drawing that is open in Microsoft Visio Viewer.
 Read/write.